eraybasar/pesdk-docs/_guides/android/v7_1/introduction/getting_started.md

     }
 }

-// Do your Android Configurations... ex. android {
+// Do your Android Configurations... android {
     /* Set the compile SDK and the Build SDK min. at SDK 29 or grater.
      * We can't provide support for Bugs, that are the result of older SDK versions.